 · Increase in India's refining capacity to reach 256.55 MMTPA by 2019-20 after completion of projects undertaken by a number of refineries which are currently under various stages of implementation.

 · India has technically recoverable shale gas resources of nearly 96 Trillion cubic feet.

 Underground Coal Gasification:

-· Coal gasification has been identified as one of the end uses under the government’s captive mining policy.
+· Coal gasification has been identified as one of the ends uses under the government’s captive mining policy.

 Opportunities for Pipeline Transportations:

 · Compared to advanced economies like the US, where more than 60% of petroleum product movement happens by pipeline, in India, currently, only 35% of product movement happens over pipelines.
 The city gas and distribution sector offers opportunities for both incumbents and new companies.
-The Petroleum and Natural Gas Regulatory Board allows the following incentives to authorised entities: the infrastructure exclusivity is available to the authorised entity for a period of 25 years.
-Exclusivity for the activity of marketing of natural gas is allowed to the authorised entity for a period of five years.
+The Petroleum and Natural Gas Regulatory Board allows the following incentives to authorized entities: the infrastructure exclusivity is available to the authorized entity for a period of 25 years.
+Exclusivity for the activity of marketing of natural gas is allowed to the authorized entity for a period of five years.
 For incumbents, the marketing exclusivity extends to a period of three years.
-Government has ensured City Gas Distribution (CGD) companies for availability of domestic gas for CNG (Transport) and PNG (Domestic) consumption.
+The government has ensured City Gas Distribution (CGD) companies for availability of domestic gas for CNG (Transport) and PNG (Domestic) consumption.

 The Refining Sector: